Auckland COVID outbreak hits cricket, sailing, rugby

 The Australia cricket team reportedly had already been reluctant to travel to Auckland because doing so likely would have required players to quarantine on their return home.

-The 36th match for the America’s Cup between Team New Zealand and Italy’s Luna Rossa was due to begin on Saturday but will likely have to be postponed until the alert level is reduced.
+The 36th match for the America’s Cup between Team New Zealand and Italy’s Luna Rossa was due to begin on March 6 but the first weekend of racing now has been postponed.
+America’s Cup Events chairwoman Tina Symmans said the decision had been made early to give participants “some certainty in planning.

-Cup organizers said they “will be working with the authorities and relevant agencies over the next few days to work through the implications.”
+“ACE has always said that it wishes to hold as much of the racing under level 1 restrictions as possible,” Symmans said.
+“But to be prudent, ACE will apply for an exemption to race under Level 3 restrictions so as to keep as many options open as possible.

+“However, racing will not occur before at least Wednesday, March 10.
+We need to understand all likely scenarios so that an updated racing schedule can be put in place whilst also ensuring the regulatory requirements are met.”

 Races in the America’s Cup challenger series took place this month without crowds when Auckland was at level 2.
 A government exemption would be needed and strict protocols would have to be in place for racing to take place at level 3.